ooliver1/eludris/plan.md

   Note:

-     > We were planning to use asynx-diesel but since diesel doesn't play well with MariaDB (mainly the diesel-cli) we switched to sqlx and the database will be mapped manually.
+     > We were planning to use async-diesel but since diesel doesn't play well with MariaDB (mainly the diesel-cli) we switched to sqlx and the database will be mapped manually.
+  - [redis-rs](https://github.com/mitsuhiko/redis-rs) Crate for interfacing with redis.

 - [MariaDB](https://mariadb.org) Database.
+- [Redis](https://redis.io) Cache for [websocket tokens](#tokens) & ratelimit info.